-Security operations · 8 MIN READ · PETER SILBERMAN · SEP 3, 2019 · TAGS: Get technical / How to / Managed detection and response / Planning / SOC
+Security operations · 8 MIN READ · PETER SILBERMAN · SEP 3, 2019 · TAGS: Get technical / How to / MDR / Planning / SOC

 If you’re like us and you do technical research in a team, you’ve likely run into a set of canonical problems.
 For example:

 - You’re looking at some amazing graphs done by someone who’s on vacation (or doesn’t work here anymore) and have no idea how they were generated.

 - You’re looking at python code that implements a formula from a paper, but you can’t understand if that’s a matrix multiplication or a typo.

 Sound familiar?
 We’ve found several tools that help us solve these kinds of challenges.
 Chief among them is Jupyter Notebooks.